FAQs

 What is Aurora's approach to providing services at the campus?

-For clients who have been through step two and are actively working through the program, have a job, and are closer to achieving housing and self-sufficiency.
+This option is for participants who have completed step two and are actively working through the program.
+They have jobs and are closer to achieving housing and self-sufficiency.

 Where can I find the links to recorded public meetings about this project?